Performative Prediction in a Stateful World: SIMULATION

-\section{Simulation}
+One advantage of \Alg{kDelayed} is that it can require fewer retraining rounds, possibly requiring fewer computational resources.
+On the other hand, RRM does not require prior knowledge of the number of groups $k$.

+\section{SIMULATION}

-Strategic classification studies the behavior of individuals who wish to achieve a more preferable outcome from a classifier by manipulating their attributes without changing their true label \cite{hardt2016strategic}.
+Strategic classification studies the behavior of individuals who wish to achieve a more preferable outcome from a classifier by manipulating their attributes without changing their true label \parencite{hardt2016strategic}.
 It is one instantiation of performative prediction.
-We adapt a simulation of loan applications in Perdomo et al.\ and enrich it with state.
-We demonstrate the convergence of RRM for the scenarios of Geometric decay response (\Ex{GDR}) and $k$ Groups respond slowly (\Ex{kGRS}) in a credit score setting\footnote{Simulation code: \url{https://github.com/shlomihod/performative-prediction-stateful-world}}.
+We adapt a simulation of loan applications in \cite{perdomo2020}, implemented using the \texttt{WhyNot} Python package \parencite{miller2020whynot}, and enrich it with state.
+We demonstrate the convergence of RRM and $k$-Delayed RRM for the scenario of $k$ Groups Respond Slowly (\Ex{kGRS}) in a credit score setting.\footnote{\url{https://github.com/shlomihod/performative-prediction-stateful-world}} We run our experiments on a desktop computer.

+The distribution for each of the $k$ groups is deterministically initialized as an instance of the baseline distribution.
+The baseline distribution is the uniform distribution over samples in Kaggle's \emph{GiveMeSomeCredit} dataset \parencite{givemesomecredit} consisting of $N=18,357$ individuals.
+Hence, there are $kN$ individuals in the whole population.

-The baseline distribution of the population is determined by Kaggle's \emph{GiveMeSomeCredit} dataset \cite{givemesomecredit}.
-An individual's strategic response is based on cost and utility functions which take into account the published classifier and the feature state of the individual.
+An individual's strategic response is based on cost and utility functions that take into account the published classifier and the attributes of the individual taken from the \emph{GiveMeSomeCredit} dataset.
+However, the groups may respond to different $\theta$'s at the same round.

 The parameter $\eps$ controls the strength of the strategic response; larger values allow greater manipulation.
-Refer to Appendix \ref{app:simulation} for a detailed description of the mechanics.

-Figure \ref{fig:simulation} shows the game dynamics when an institution uses RRM in both scenarios.
-The two games converge to equilibrium much faster for lower values of $\eps$.
-Interestingly, a periodic behavior surfaces for large values of $\eps$, which is not the case in the stateless simulation of Perdomo et al. This behavior shows that RRM is not well-suited to settings where state plays an important role and the population reacts in non-smooth ways.
-For such settings, other types of learning strategies might be more adequate.
+We run the simulation for $k$ Groups Respond Slowly using both RRM and $k$-Delayed RRM, for $k=3$, $\varepsilon \in \{1, 25, 75\}$, and 300 rounds.
+Note that for $k=1$ the two algorithms are identical and the simulation is the same as the stateless setting of \cite{perdomo2020}.
+Refer to Appendix \ref{app:simulation} for a detailed description of the simulation.

+\Fig{convergence} shows the game dynamics when the institution uses the two different algorithms.
+The vertical axis shows the distance between successively trained classifiers.
+Recall that in $k$-Delayed RRM the classifier is retrained once in $k$ rounds (in constrat to RRM where retraining happens every round).
+Therefore, to depict convergence of the algorithms we plot the distance between successively trained classifiers against the number of \emph{retraining} rounds.